anushkaganju/niche---music-discovery/README.md

 ---

+## 🔒 Spotify Developer Sandbox Note

+Because this app connects directly to live production endpoints on the official Spotify Web API, it currently runs in a secure developer sandbox environment.

+- **If you are reviewing this project and want to test it live with your personal streaming account**, please reach out with your Spotify login email, and I will whitelist your account access instantly!
+- Otherwise, please check out the live preview animation at the top of this file to see the frontend state filtering and audio engines in action.

+---

 ##  Features That Make it Special

 * **Hand-Curated Handshakes:** Directly routes your dashboard grids to public playlists tailored by Genre, Language, and Obscurity level—curating real human taste.